Return to Frequently Asked Questions

 UTAH: Utah BCI

-You can also visit State Attorney General’s Office websites, or contact them by phone when seeking information about that State’s laws regarding concealed carry.
+You can also visit State Attorney General’s Office websites or contact them by phone when seeking information about that state’s concealed carry laws.

 For questions or help regarding Front Sight’s CCW course, contact firstname.lastname@example.org